jundalisay/spblist/content/en/social/economics/invisible-hand.md

 {{< /q >}}

-Of course, that is absolutely false, since Smith pointed to sympathy and benevolence (the direct opposite of selfishness), as the substance that keeps the machine called society running smoothly.
+Of course, that is **ABSOLUTELY FALSE**, since Smith pointed to [sympathy and benevolence](/research/smith/theory-moral-sentiments/part-6/section-2/chapter-3/) (the direct opposite of selfishness), as the substance that keeps the machine called society running smoothly.

 Samuelson merely cherry-picked Smith’s views on self-interest, which to Smith was a 'praise-worthy' positive quality, and then corrupted it into selfishness which is a negative quality: